Twisted Fourier(-Stieltjes) spaces and amenability: Abstract

 \section{Abstract}

 The Fourier(-Stieltjes) algebras on locally compact groups are important commutative Banach algebras in abstract harmonic analysis.
 In this paper we introduce a generalization of the above two algebras via twisting with respect to 2-cocycles on the group.
 We also define and investigate basic properties of the associated multiplier spaces with respect to a pair of 2-cocycles.
-We finally prove a twisted version of the result of Bo\.{z}ejko/Losert/Ruan characterizing amenability of the underlying locally compact group through the comparison of the twisted Fourier-Stieltjes space with the associated multiplier spaces.
+We finally prove a twisted version of the results of Nebbia, Fendler, Bo\.{z}ejko, Losert and Ruan characterizing amenability of the underlying locally compact group through comparison of the twisted Fourier-Stieltjes space with the associated multiplier spaces.